San Gabriel River (California): Ecology and environment

-The San Gabriel River once supported a rich lowland ecosystem on its broad floodplain, inundated multiple times each year by rain and snow melt.
-The result of this overflow was a 47000 acre network of riparian and wetland habitats, ranging from seasonally flooded areas in the north to alkali meadows (called "cienegas" by the Spanish), forests of willows, oaks and cottonwoods, and both fresh and salt water marshes in the south.
-At its mouth the river emptied into a broad estuary surrounded by thousands of acres of permanent marsh and swamp land, the result of a band of bedrock running parallel to the coast, forcing groundwater to the surface.
-In mountain areas the San Gabriel River channel is often too narrow to support significant vegetation, as winter floods tend to scour the channel down to bare rock.
+The San Gabriel River once supported a rich lowland ecosystem on its broad floodplain, inundated multiple times each year by rain and snowmelt.
+The result of this overflow was a 47000 acre network of riparian and wetland habitats, ranging from seasonally flooded areas in the north to alkali meadows (called "cienegas" by the Spanish), forests of willows, oaks, and cottonwoods, and both fresh- and salt-water marshes in the south.
+At its mouth, the river emptied into a broad estuary surrounded by thousands of acres of permanent marsh and swamp land, the result of a band of bedrock running parallel to the coast, forcing groundwater to the surface.
+In mountain areas, the San Gabriel River channel is often too narrow to support significant vegetation, as winter floods tend to scour the channel down to bare rock.

-Today, most of the streams are locked in artificial channels, and the vast majority of the original wetlands have been lost to urban development.
+Below the mountains, most of the streams are locked in artificial channels, and the vast majority of the original wetlands have been lost to urban development.
 Less than 2500 acre of wetlands remain in the San Gabriel River watershed, with the greatest decline in the coastal floodplain zone.
 Most remaining wetland habitats are either immediately adjacent to the river, or within the Whittier Narrows and other flood control basins, providing habitat to birds and small mammals.
 In addition, riparian and wetland restoration projects have been completed or are in progress along the river.
-The San Gabriel River Wetland Restoration Development intends to construct by 2018 an artificial wetland and bioswale system near El Monte which will provide a recreation area, wildlife habitat and buffer against pollution.
+The San Gabriel River Wetland Restoration Development intends to construct by 2018 an artificial wetland and bioswale system near El Monte which will provide a recreation area and wildlife habitat and buffer against pollution.

 Above elevations of 7000 ft, the San Gabriel Mountains support some pine and fir forests, remnants or relicts of a huge evergreen (coniferous) forest that once covered Southern California during the last ice age when the regional climate was much wetter.
 The montane forests are home to large mammals such as deer and black bears.
 Due to conservation policies put in place by the 19th century, the upper San Gabriel watershed was never subjected to heavy logging.
 Also in the San Gabriel River watershed is the 17000 acre San Dimas Experimental Forest, a UNESCO Biosphere Reserve where forest hydrology has been continually studied since 1933.
 Lower down in the foothill zones, chaparral and brush dominate.
-The Puente Hills which bisect the lower San Gabriel watershed contain some sensitive plant communities such as coastal sage scrub and walnut forests.
+The Puente Hills, which bisect the lower San Gabriel watershed, contain some sensitive plant communities such as coastal sage scrub and walnut forests.